Improved bounds on the zeros of the chromatic polynomial of graphs and claw-free graphs: Claw-free graphs

 Let $G=(V,E)$ be graph with a fixed ordering of its edges and its vertices.
 Recall that $\mathcal{F}^\star_G$ is the set of all $\star$-forests of $G$.
 For a set of vertices $U \subseteq V$, we write $\mathcal{F}^\star_{G,U}$ (resp. $\mathcal{F}_{G,U}$) for those $F \in \mathcal{F}^\star_G$ (resp. $F \in \mathcal{F}_G$) such that every non-trivial component of $(V,F)$ (i.e. a component that is not an isolated vertex) contains at least one vertex of $U$.
 We note that both $\mathcal{F}^\star_{G,U}$ and $\mathcal{F}_{G,U}$ contain the empty set of edges.
 So, for example, if $U$ is just a single vertex $u$, then $\mathcal{F}^\star_{G,u}$ is the set of (edge sets of) $\star$-trees that contain $u$ along with the empty set of edges.

 The following identity is fundamental for our proof.

-where by $V_U(F)$ we mean the union of the vertices of the connected components of the graph $(V,F)$ that intersect $U$.
-The identity~\eqref{eq:expand U} follows from collecting $\star$-forests according to their intersection with $U$; each such a forests splits uniquely into a forest $F$ whose nontrivial components intersect $U$ and a forest contained in $G\setminus V_U(F)$.
+where by $V_U(F)$ we mean the union of $U$ together with the vertex sets of the non-trivial connected components of the graph $(V,F)$ that intersect $U$.
+The identity~\eqref{eq:expand U} follows from collecting $\star$-forests according to their intersection with $U$; each such a forest splits uniquely into a forest $F$ whose non-trivial components intersect $U$ and a forest contained in $G\setminus V_U(F)$.
 Specializing this identity to $U=\{v\}$, we obtain

 The following inequality will be useful.
 For any positive number $y$ and $S\subseteq V$ we have